TheGoodlike13/liberty_or_death/README.md

 to select a boot option, and I select "Try or install Ubuntu".
 Then it leaves me with a black console screen.
 That feels like the opposite of trying or installing Ubuntu, doesn't it?
 Ugh.

+Time to try some of the things suggest by [#black_ubuntu](#black_ubuntu)!
+Setting the OS to 64-bit and giving it 128 MB VRAM?
+No dice.

+What if we raise the RAM to 8GB and give it an extra processor?
+That's illegal!
+Or at least invalid.
+Some other option has to be enabled, a notification says.
+I/O APIC.
+Not quite epic, I see.
+Well, does it work?
+No.

+Turn ON accelerate 3D graphics, despite the comment saying "no, don't!"
+No effect.

+Logs just kinda stop after I get the install selection.
+Nothing happens, until I shut it down.

+I try every option under the sun.
+No effect.
+Time to change the approach.
+If everything is failing, then maybe the option I am choosing is wrong!

+Ubuntu (safe graphics) does not work.
+OEM install (for manufacturers) does not work.
+Test memory... uh... well it gives me something.
+It starts running something that looks like... like a... like a... test!
+Imagine that.

+I ran memtest86 for 20 minutes.
+Nothing.

+There's some hint that some windows feature might be enabled, called Hyper-V that's stealing the glory of VM.
+I can't find anything in the logs to indicate that, but hey, might as well grasp at straws.

+And straws they are, as I can't even SEE the features as expected in control panel.
+I get a blank box.
+The fix from [windows tips](https://www.wintips.org/fix-windows-features-list-blank-or-empty-windows-7/) doesn't work.
+Well, the first one.
+I suppose there's 2 more?

+SFC /SCANNOW found no problems in safe mode!
+Woweeeeeee!

+What about KB947821 update?
+Bupkis.
+All 1GB of useless junk that gets stuck in "initializing" stage.
+With no good way to fix it.
+Nothing I'm about to do.

+I can't be the only person thinking this now: we really need a second opinion.
+That's right!
+Let's try a different VM software and see if we get similar results!